lifestyle55/ephemery-Mevbot/README.md

   - Run infrastracture, explorers, etc
   - Reach out with your own ideas for testing

 Feel free to open issue in this repository with your findings and ideas.
-And feel free to join the discussion in [Matrix room](https://matrix.to/#/#staker-testnet:matrix.org).
+And feel free to join the discussion in

 ## Roadmap

-Ephemeral testnet needs a lot of research and development to be stable and widely usable.
+Ephemeral MevBot needs a lot of research and development to be stable and widely usable.
 Here is a simple roadmap overview, for details on current tasks, check the [tracking issue](https://github.com/ephemery-testnet/ephemery-resources/issues).

 - [x] Proposal and initial discussion
 - [x] Private network with manual reset mechanism